 the Hveradalir in iceland highland

-Tips for Driving in the Highlands
+Driving in the Iceland Highlands (What You Need to Know)

 you'll need a 4WD car to drive the F-road iceland